 ● Fast, efficient, and effective fixes to comply with service level agreements

-● Option for anti-virus, anti-spam, and web filtering to be built in to the service
+● Option for anti-virus, anti-spam, and web filtering to be built into the service

 ● Frees up human and financial resources as web administrators not required

 At its most basic, what a managed internet service such as a leased line does is take over all the technical aspects of your connection, removing the stresses of maintaining a fully operational IT service for your employees, and leaving you with one less thing to think about.
-However, the service is all yours, and as managed internet is usually attached to a leased line, it means you won’t need to share your connection with anyone else.
-It’s all the advantages of a superfast connection, without any of the hassle!
+However, the service is all yours, and as the managed internet is usually attached to a leased line, it means you won’t need to share your connection with anyone else.
+It’s all the advantages of a superfast connection, without any of the hassles!